home > blogs > livejournal

 f.
 Your new email form will now appear in your journal's side bar.

-A fully functioning demonstration form hosted on LiveJournal can be seen here.
+A sample form using LiveJournal can be viewed here.